 Eliza Cory died in 1892.
 Charles and Harriet Cory moved soon thereafter to Yarmouth.

-On October 1, 1892, Charles Cory transferred his interest in 8 Arlington, 369 Marlborough, and several other properties, to the trust established by Jennie Louise Tyler (at the same time, she transferred her interest in several other properties to him).
-The trust continued to own 8 Arlington until 1919.
+On October 1, 1892, Charles Cory transferred his half interest in 8 Arlington, 369 Marlborough, and several other properties to the Tylers’ trust (at the same time, the trust transferred its half interest in several other properties to him).
+The Tylers’ trust continued to own 8 Arlington until 1919.

 8 Arlington was not listed in the 1894 and 1895 Blue Books.

 By 1894, 8 Arlington had become a sanitarium operated by the German Remedy Company of Massachusetts, offering “first-class hotel accommodations” to those under treatment for their addiction to liquor or drugs.
 The firm also maintained offices at the Hotel Pelham (southwest corner of Tremont and Boylston).

 By the 1896-1897 winter season, 8 Arlington was the home of Miss Irene Stearns, who operated it as a lodging house.
 She continued to live there until about 1902.

 In September of 1905, Francis C. Welch, trustee of the trust established by Jennie Louise Tyler, filed for permission to construct a ten-story commercial building, 25 feet wide and 105 feet long, apparently at the corner of Arlington and Marlborough Streets on the portion of the lot for 8 Arlington not occupied by the existing building.
 The application was denied.

 By the 1907-1908 winter season, 8 Arlington was the home of Mary A. (Fraser) Wright, the former wife of Denison A. Wright, who operated it as a lodging house.
 Her son-in-law and daughter, Seward B. Livermore, an electrical engineer, and Margaret Eva (Wright) Livermore, and their children, lived with her.